duanjunhyq/sequdas/Readme.md

 # SeqUDAS
-Sequence uploader and data archiving system

-SeqUDAS is a system for automatically uploading sequence data into a server.
+SeqUDAS (Sequence Uploader and Data Archiving System) is a system for automatically uploading sequence data into a server and doing QC analysis.